alienarena/alienarena/trunk/docs/README.txt

 FreeBSD port: "Ale"
 Gentoo portage: Paul Bredbury
 Debian packaging: Andres Mejia
-Alien Arena IRC Channel: Jon "Astralsin" Ward
+Alien Arena IRC Channel: Victor B "Bonfire" (visit us @ irc.planetarena.org #alienarena)

-There are other major contributions from the community from QuakeSrc.org, including MrG, Jay Dolan, Psychospaz, Barnes, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, MH, and Carbon14.
+There are other major contributions from the gaming community, including MrG, Jay Dolan, Psychospaz, Barnes, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, MH, and Carbon14.
 Without this wonderful group of people, and the release of their accomplishments, many features would not have been possible.
+A special thanks for Lee Salzman for creating the new model format(IQM) and his assistance in getting it working for us.
 A very special thanks goes out to the community members who contributed to the crosshair and hud contest.
 A full list of those contributors can be found in the in-game credit list.

 8. COPYRIGHT INFORMATION